 While some eye diseases have obvious symptoms such as red eyes, light sensitivity, or flashing lights, many serious, vision-threatening problems have no warning signs.
 Glaucoma, for example, will present no symptoms until actual vision loss occurs.
 Proper eye care and evaluations can help prevent vision loss.
 Comprehensive eye exams can also detect diabetes, hypertension, retinal holes or tears, and other important treatable medical conditions.

-Your doctor will check of your eyes using a light to ensure the exterior parts of your eyes are functioning correctly.
+Your doctor will check your eyes using light to ensure the exterior parts of your eyes are functioning correctly.

 In an external eye exam, your eye doctor checks:

 This test examines your eye muscles to ensure they’re functioning properly.
 Your eye doctor looks at your eyes as they move in six specific directions.
 Your doctor will ask you to sit still and look forward, using your eyes to follow an object, such as a pen.
 The eye muscle test is designed to detect any weaknesses or uncontrolled movements in the muscles that move your eyes up and down and side to side.